dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   - there are people who are chasing some idea of equilibrium that is unstable in some way
-    - this is where messing with someone's social model is really fucked up because you can delude or confuse someone into chasing the wrong things.
+    - this is where messing with someone's social model is really messed up because you can delude or confuse someone into chasing the wrong things.
       - and if they don't know any better or if no one tells them or if they don't actually ever see or talk to someone that would